usatlas/AFdocs/tier3docs/sshlogin/ssh2SLAC.md

 SDF is still expanding and will likely experenice a rapid expansion in the near future.
 Other types of file systems and storage systems, as well as HTC may also be introduced.

-For ATLAS users, we currently provide GPFS filesystem for home (100GB) and data (2-10TB) in the AFS environment.
+For ATLAS users, we currently provide GPFS filesystem for home (100GB) and data (2-10TB) in the AFS environment (under /gpfs/slac/atlas/fs1/{u,d} respectively).
 At SDF, ATLAS users will get a new home directory of 25GB.
 The GPFS file system is also available in SDF until the hardware retires (at that time, we will migrate users from GPFS to Lustre).
 AFS file system is not available in SDF.